Progressive-Victory/the-website/.github/PULL_REQUEST_TEMPLATE.md

-# (Bug|Feature|Chore)/(Issue ID) Description
+# (Bug|Feature|Task)/(Issue ID)

-- A short summary of the PR, 120 characters or fewer.

-## Full Description
+## Short Description < Ex: Changed A Tweet Card Image>

+Describe your changes to the code, and why you're making them.

+< Ex: Change photo in middle tweet card on homepage to `coolTweetPhoto.png` >

+## Details

 What is your discord username?

 - Answer here

-Please link to the related issue:
+Please link to the related github issue:

 - Answer here

-How does this PR address the bug or implement the feature?
+Do your changes impact anything else or introduce any bugs?

 - Answer here

-Do your changes impact anything else?
+Any extra notes:

-- Answer here
+- (OPTIONAL) Answer here